smolang/RDFMutate/artifact_readme.md

 ### Specifying Custom Mutation Operators
 Per default, five domain-independent mutation operators are used.
 To add more (existing) mutation operators, their classes need to be added to the list in lines 108–112 in file `src/main/kotlin/org/smolang/robust/Main.kt`.
 To define new mutation operators, one can define them as sub-classes of the class `src/main/kotlin/org/smolang/robust/mutant/Mutation.kt` (see e.g. mutation operators targeting the ABox in `src/main/kotlin/org/smolang/robust/mutant/MutationABox.kt`).

+## Minimizing Mutant KGs
+- `minizeReasonerKG.sh` minimizes input KGs using the algorithm discussed in the paper.
+It uses as a program the outcome of running the  OWL-EL reasoners on the KG.